Menu

 6. Switch to production

-• Installation fees: often included in banking contract or 500 to 1,500 MAD
+• Installation fees: often included in the banking contract, or between 500 and 1,500 MAD

 • Monthly fees: variable by bank (0 to 200 MAD/month)